Frequently asked questions

 Once the Certificate of Delinquency has been filed, we are only able to accept payment in full of ALL year’s taxes, fees and assessments plus interest, penalties and costs of foreclosure to remove the parcel from the foreclosure action.

-The 2016 tax foreclosure auction will begin online on September 13, 2017 at www.Bid4Assets.com .
-Our parcel list and “Terms of Sale” will be available on that site in early August, 2017.
+The 2021 tax foreclosure auction will begin online on September 14, 2022.
+Our parcel list and “Terms of Sale” will be available n early August, 2022.

 Yes.
-Please register at www.Bid4Assets.com at least 2 weeks prior to the auction.
-Registration for our auction will be available in early August, 2017 when our parcel list is posted.
+Registration for our auction will be available in early August, 2022 when our parcel list is posted.

 Properties not sold, or for which payment is not received, will be re-offered at two subsequent auctions within the following weeks.
 Any parcels that remain unsold are held in trust by King County and are considered “Tax Title”.
-Please go tohttp://www.kingcounty.gov/property/RealEstateServices/CountyPropertyForSale.aspx for information regarding these parcels.
+Please go to https://kingcounty.gov/depts/facilities-management/real-estate-services.aspx for information regarding these parcels.

 Excess funds are available to the owner of record at the time the Certificate of Delinquency was filed, per RCW 84.64.080. http://app.leg.wa.gov/rcw/default.aspx?cite=84.64.080 .
 Payment will not be made out to any other party.
 Please contact our offices at email@example.com or 206-263-2649 if you were the owner of record for a parcel sold at foreclosure and would like to claim these funds.
 These funds are available for three years from the date of sale.
 Please click here for information on available surplus funds.